aprig/arthurprigent/_pages/Artools.md

 ---
-permalink: /Atools/
+permalink: /Artools/
-title: "Atools"
+title: "Artools"
 ---

 ## What is it about?

-Atools is just some usefull scripts to compute interannual anomalies of a timeserie and take subdomains of a large dataset.
+Artools is just some usefull scripts to compute interannual anomalies of a timeserie and take subdomains of a large dataset.
 ## Examples
 ### Example 1: data_sub
 ```bash